Keyj33k/cseek-ClientIdentifier-Java/README.md

 </div>

 ## My Motivation
-In most cases I used a simple bash script to start the recon session to learn about the network of the current pentest.
-It's<br> a really good method to getting started, but for bigger ranges it's nearly impossible to keep the overview.
-If the Bash<br>
-script located active devices, I had to do a port scan on each hosts separately.
-While this process, the workspace looked very <br>
-messy and the overview was lost quickly.
-In a nutshell, I wanted to create a tool that would do all these things itself and <br>
-simply save all active devices and their associated open ports to one file.
+In most cases I used a simple bash script to start the recon session to learn about the network of the <br> current pentest.
+It's a really good method to getting started, but for bigger ranges it's nearly <br> impossible to keep the overview.
+If the Bash script located active devices, I had to do a port scan on <br> each hosts separately.
+While this process, the workspace looked very messy and the overview was lost quickly. <br> In a nutshell, I wanted to create a tool that would do all these things itself and simply save all active <br> devices and their associated open ports to one file.
 If NetHunt stored the results, I know where i need to begin <br>
 my next steps without loosing much time and keep a clear workspace too.

 ## Feedback And Bug Report